 Gaby Moreno Signs With peermusic

-The bilingual, Latin-Grammy winning singer-songwriter signs an exclusive global publishing deal.
+The bilingual, Latin-Grammy winning singer-songwriter has signed an exclusive global publishing deal.

 Gaby Moreno has signed an exclusive global publishing deal with peermusic.
 Yvonne Drazan, the West Coast Vice President of peermusic’s Latin Division, and Julio Bagué, Vice President of the Latin Division for the East Coast and Puerto Rico, announced the signing.